 Perfume, cologne and scented body lotions can attract mosquitoes and other flying insects.
 Therefore, it is recommended that you do not wear perfumes or colognes during your safari.

 KiSwahili is the National language and English the official language.

 It has been customary since safaris began to consider tips for your driver/guide and support staff.
 However, tipping is a very personal subject and the decision to tip and how much to give is entirely yours.
 Unlike in the USA or most of Europe, tips in Kenya are considered a gift; they are not a part of wages or payment.
 They are considered a bonus and are not expected or required.

 In a restaurant, if service has not been added to the bill, then a tip of 10% is suitable, if you are satisfied with the service.
 In most safari camps and lodges, a service charge has been included in your accommodation rate, which is paid to the staff by the establishment.

 Whilst all of the camps and lodges you will visit have their own insurance policies, it is STRONGLY recommended that you obtain your own personal travel insurance to allow for emergency medical care in Nairobi, holiday cancellations due to ill health or other circumstances.

 Tourist entry visas to Kenya, Tanzania and Uganda are required for most tourists.
 These visas may easily be obtained from the airport immigration officers upon arrival.
-At present the fees are US$ 25 per person for Kenya and US$ 50 for Tanzania, and US$ 30 per person for Uganda.
-If you prefer to obtain your visa before your arrival, you will need to send a banker’s cheque, your passport, two passport photos and proof of travel to the appropriate Embassy or High Commission in your country.
+If you prefer to obtain your visa before your arrival, you will need to send an application to the appropriate Embassy or High Commission in your country.